 Most of these products are promoted as being "natural" remedies.
 And this, of course, attracts the many people who do not want to use hair loss drugs (Rogaine and Propecia) which can cause unwanted side effects, cost loads, and might not even work.

 But many herbal products still contain man-made chemicals.
 So, strictly speaking, they're not entirely natural either.

 And plant-based products can be quite expensive too (even comparable to the drug products) especially when you consider that you'll need to keep using them long-term (permanently?) to maintain any beneficial effect you get.

 But, rather than buying into the idea of using herbal hair loss remedy products, there is another way to get herbs into your body and onto your head without breaking the bank:

-Given that some of these herbs might be easy to grow in your backyard at home, you might like to think about harvesting them yourself when the season is right.
+Given then that some of these herbs might be easy enough to grow in your backyard at home, you might like to think about harvesting them yourself when the season is right.
 For example, you can collect nettles in the spring to make your own herbal tea, or grow lavender in the garden and pick it at the end of summer.

 Some might help a bit, but unfortunately most will not.
 That’s because all these herbal hair loss remedies only focus on the symptom (hair loss) and not the underlying mechanism that causes it in the first place: skull expansion.